-In addition to medicine, the Faculty encompasses three allied health sciences schools: Nursing, Physical & Occupational Therapy and Communication Sciences and Disorders.
+In addition to the School of Medicine, the Faculty encompasses three allied health sciences schools: Nursing, Physical & Occupational Therapy and Communication Sciences and Disorders.
 There are over 80 departments, and numerous institutes and centres, among them, the Life Sciences Complex, the renowned Centre for Studies in Aging, the cutting-edge Arnold and Blema Steinberg Medical Simulation Centre, and the McGill University and Génome Québec Innovation Centre.
-As a leader in health care in Quebec, Canada and the world, the Faculty is strongly rooted in the three traditional pillars: health sciences education, research and patient care, as well as the modern equivalents of health policy and advocacy.
+As a leader in health care in Quebec, Canada and the world, the Faculty is strongly rooted in the three traditional pillars: education, research and health care.

 The Faculty of Medicine is part of the McGill Academic Health Network, a consortium comprised of McGill University and its major affiliated teaching hospitals, the McGill University Health Centre (MUHC), the Jewish General Hospital, the St. Mary’s Hospital Center and the Douglas Mental Health University Institute.
 The focus here is to build on mutual strengths in support of the highest collective achievements in patient care, education, research and health policy through greater collaboration of our partner institutions.

 To organize primary care services, the government divided the province into 95 local networks (réseaux locaux), each with a “centre de santé.”
 For more specialized care, the local networks would have an agreement with the faculties of medicine and the teaching hospitals; for McGill, these include the McGill University Health Centre (MUHC) as well as the Sir Mortimer B. Davis Jewish General, St. Mary’s, and the Douglas Mental Health University Institute.